 Domestic violence is a complex area of law that can be further complicated by the deeply personal nature of these cases.
 Raleigh domestic violence lawyer Jonathan Breeden has the in-depth knowledge and extensive experience necessary to represent your interests and ensure your protection.
 He can assist with:

 Additionally, domestic violence may impact other areas of your life.
 You may need assistance in filing for divorce and navigating the proceedings.
 An attorney can represent you with child custody, visitation, and support, as well as alimony and asset division.
-Many forms of domestic violence are criminal, so you may need help with a criminal case if you are accused of abusive acts.
+Many forms of domestic violence are considered criminal cases, so you may need help if you are accused of abusive acts.
 You face incarceration, fines, and probation if convicted, but you are entitled to your day in court.
-With lawyer to defend your interests, you are in a better position to obtain a favorable result.
+With a lawyer from a domestic violence law firm to defend your interests, you are in a better position to obtain a favorable result.

 The law defines domestic violence (NCGS) § 50B as mistreatment between parties who share the following personal relationships: